DataONEorg/dataone-web/content/learning/training.md

     Skillbuilding Hub; a repository for **_open educational resources_** for use in data management instruction and learning development.
-The Skillbuilding Hub is a community developed resource with materials applicable across a range of contexts, intended for use by researchers, teachers, librarians, information managers or anyone who wants to learn or teach better data management practices.
+The Skillbuilding Hub is a community developed resource with materials applicable across a range of contexts, intended for use by researchers, teachers, librarians, information managers, or anyone who wants to learn or teach better data management practices.
 All the materials are CC0 licensed and designed for you to adopt and adapt to your needs.
   blocks: []